 Why Emotional Intelligence Matters?

-Key Benefits of Emotional Intelligence in Children
+The Most Important Benefits of Emotional Intelligence in Kids

-Increased Resilience
+Greater Resilience

 Enhanced Self-Esteem